peconomou929/LyricDrawer/README.md

 ```
 When the document is done rendering, it will save a postscript file to `path/to/file.eps` and open the file in the your system's default file viewer.

-You can also use the command line options `-l` to specify the font size of the lyics, and `-m` to specify the margins (space between objects in the document).
+You can also use the command line options `-l` to specify the font size of the lyics, and `-s` to specify the spacing between objects in the document.
 Refer to the command line documentation for help:

 ```python
 python3 draw.py -h